planetfederal/desktop-documentation/docs/source/components/pgadmin.rst

    If you don't have this command available you can still use :program:`QGIS` *db manager* to import you data into the database.

 #.
-Open :program:`pgAdmin` using any of the available shortcuts in your computer.
+Open :program:`pgAdmin4` using any of the available shortcuts in your
+computer.

-   By default, :program:`pgAdmin` will show the following window on opening:
+   By default, :program:`pgAdmin4` will show the following window on opening:

    .. figure:: img/pgadmin_first_open.png

 #.
-Click on the :guilabel:`Add a connection to a server` (the "plug" icon) to
+On the :guilabel:`Browser` panel, right-click on the :guilabel:`Servers`,
-   create a new database connection.
+   and navigate to :menuselection:`Create --> Server...` to create a new database connection.

 #.
+In the :guilabel:`Create - Server` dialog, enter the connection
+   :guilabel:`Name`.
+Click the :guilabel:`Connection` tab,
-Enter the connection parameters in the dialog, a database connection is
+   enter the connection parameters in the dialog and click :guilabel:`Save`.. figure:: img/

-   usually identified by:
+   A database connection is usually identified by:

    * host
    * port